Shalu6634/time_daily_task/README.md

 # Asynchronous Programming
 # 1) What is Asynchronous Programming?

-  Asynchronous programming is a programming paradigm that allows tasks or operationto run independently nd concurrently, without waiting for each other to complete before moving on to the next task.
+  Asynchronous programming is a programming paradigm that allows tasks or operation to run independently and concurrently, without waiting for each other to complete before moving on to the next task.

 # 2) What is Future Class ?